 Working in Groups:

 At university, you will find yourself working with other students from diverse backgrounds and of different nationalities.
 The wealth of experience which can be gleaned from this experience is immense - but it can also be challenging and may take some time to get used to, if it is new to you.
-Read up on groupwork in the Skills4campus resource on your Loop pages, so that you are well prepared for your first group assignment - recommend this reading to others in your group too!
+Read up on the following pages so that you are well prepared for your first group assignment - recommend this reading to others in your group too!